fortyoneplustwo/notestamp/README.md

 You should return the props that were passed to your custom media component, overwriting some properties if needed.

 If the media was input from a local device then set `props.mimetype` to the MIME type of the media.
-Otherwise, if the media is streamed from a publicly accessible external source, say a youtube link, then set `props.src` to the the youtube link.
+Otherwise, if the media is streamed from a publicly accessible external source e.g. vimeo then set `props.src` as the video url.

 #### `getMedia()`
 Executes when saving the project or checking for unsaved changes.